siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

   <!-- Only downloaded for print: -->
   <link href="styles/main_print.css" type="text/css" rel="stylesheet" media="print">
 ```

+Finally, do not use `@import` in your stylesheets to load more stylesheets.
+The browser won't discover it until later.
+It's best to load them with `<link>` tags in your HTML.

 ### Deep-dive: optimizing JavaScript for the critical rendering path